 About Dr. Aronyk

-He’s best known as a visionary responsible for bringing some of the most advanced technology in the world to the University of Alberta Hospital, a brain surgeon who has cared for thousands of patients of all ages through his career, and a dedicated volunteer who somehow finds the time to commit hundreds of hours to enrich our community.
-Dr. Keith Aronyk will forever be remembered for his most signature of traits – compassion for his patients, and selfless acts of kindness, integrity and inspiration to all who know and work with him.
+He’s best known as a visionary responsible for bringing some of the most advanced technology in the world to the University of Alberta Hospital, a neuro (brain and spinal) surgeon who has cared for thousands of patients of all ages through his career, and a dedicated volunteer who somehow finds the time to commit hundreds of hours to enrich our community.
+Dr. Keith Aronyk continues to be known for his most signature of traits – compassion for his patients, and selfless acts of kindness, integrity and inspiration to all who know and work with him.